 We walked through a little bit of Shinsekai, a strange area developed in 1912 with streets were modeled after New York and Paris.
 Same for America Mura or American village, an entertainment district popular with young people and foreign residents.

-You can see the Statue of Liberty on top of one of the building from afar, notice the groovy light post as well:
+You can see the Statue of Liberty on top of one of the buildings from afar, notice the groovy light post as well:

-A lot of these area are like Times Square, I love the contrast of the river running through and the soft clouds in this photo.
+A lot of these areas are like Times Square, I love the contrast of the river running through and the soft clouds in this photo.